Lee Gray: Career

 Lee arranged to have the area's top psychedelic band, The Shandels, open for The Lovin' Spoonful and The Byrds.
 After the Byrds concert, he arranged for the band to record "Charity" on the Laurie label in 1966 under the name The Gray Things.
 "Charity" was a successful advance release which received a very favorable review in Billboard Magazine.
 "Charity" can be played via the official Lee Gray web site by clicking WTRY on the home page, then scrolling to under a picture of Lee and John Lennon, where the Laurie label appears.
 "Charity" and other American Garage Rock is very popular in Europe, and the song is still being played by many online stations around the world.
 "Charity" appears on multiple compilation albums including Mindrocker, a 13-CD "Anthology of 60s US-Punk Garage Psych", which was originally released in Germany in 1982.
 It was subsequently re-issued in England during 2002 in a 1 to 1,000 numbered collector's series.
 "Charity" is also included in Psychedelic Unknowns, Volume 5 among others.
 Lee was the top radio personality in the Albany/Troy area, and The Gray Things success is a testament to the impact Lee had in this market.

 The psychedelic movement was in full swing, and Lee Gray moved back to the midwest to work for WHK in Cleveland, Ohio, in 1967, and then to Louisville, Kentucky, at WKLO, where he met another one of his longtime friends, Carl Wiglesworth.
 While in Louisville, Lee received a letter from Terrell Metheny, who was now the Program Director of WMCA in New York City.
 Terrell offered Lee a job replacing Gary Stevens, so Lee headed to the largest radio market in the country.

 He moved back to WKLO in Louisville, where he met his wife, Mary, of 24 years.
 Lee and Mary had a son, David, in 1972 and Michael in 1974.
 Throughout the 70s and 80s there was more moving around, which is typical for broadcasters.
 Lee worked for stations in Arkansas, New York, Texas and Illinois, just to name a few.

 On December 17, 1995, in Houston, Lee suffered a heart attack and had to have a triple bypass surgery.
 The years of a radio disc jockey, especially in the 1960s and 70s, did a lot of harm to his heart.
 After a successful operation and a slow recovery, Lee went back on the air two months later, on February 19, 1996.
 He was on the air for three more weeks before suffering another heart attack on the way to his doctor's appointment; this time it was fatal.
-Lee Gray died on March 8, 1996, at the age of 59, one week before his 60th birthday.
+Lee Gray died on March 8, 1996, at the age of 59.